Skip to main content

 Common misunderstandings

-“Telivy uses the NVD API.”
-Not as the bulk feed.
-Telivy ingests the upstream CVE Program (cvelistV5) JSON, which is the same source NVD ingests from.
-NVD is used for the human-readable detail link on each finding.
-The practical difference: Telivy’s data is not gated by NVD’s enrichment pipeline, so newly-published CVEs appear in Telivy on the next nightly sync regardless of NVD’s enrichment status.
+“Telivy only links to NVD; it doesn’t actually ingest their data.”
+It does both.
+Telivy ingests the upstream CVE Program (cvelistV5) JSON for catalog data, which is the same source NVD ingests from, so a newly-published CVE appears in Telivy on the next nightly sync regardless of NVD’s own enrichment status.
+Separately, Telivy also pulls NVD’s full CVE 2.0 JSON feeds directly from NIST (daily for newly published and modified CVEs, weekly for a complete historical resync) to layer in CVSS scoring.
+The nvd.nist.gov links on each finding are an added convenience for human readers, on top of that ingestion, not a substitute for it.
 “Higher CVSS = higher priority.”
 CVSS describes the worst case if exploited.
 EPSS describes the likelihood of exploitation.
 A CVE can be CVSS 9.8 and EPSS 0.001.
 Terrifying in theory, virtually never seen in the wild.
 Use both signals; lead with EPSS for prioritization.
 “If a CVE isn’t in Telivy, my client isn’t affected.”
 Coverage tracks the CVE Program upstream.
 If a CVE is published but the affected product isn’t running on a system Telivy scans, you won’t see a finding, by design.
 If you suspect a missed correlation (e.g., a known-vulnerable service that didn’t generate a finding), check whether the asset was reachable during the scan window and whether the agent fingerprinted the service version correctly.

 Quick summary

-Telivy combines the authoritative CVE Program catalog, scan-time Vulners correlation against your client’s actual running software, and the EPSS exploit-prediction model to produce a vulnerability list that’s both complete and actually prioritizable.
+Telivy combines the authoritative CVE Program catalog (enriched with NVD’s CVSS scoring), scan-time Vulners correlation against your client’s actual running software, and a three-part exploit signal (EPSS likelihood, CISA KEV confirmed exploitation, and ExploitDB public exploit code) to produce a vulnerability list that’s both complete and actually prioritizable.
 Lead client conversations with EPSS-driven priority, not CVSS counts, and your remediation work will be the conversation that gets funded.